E3SM-Project/ekea/docs/source/intro.rst

         >>> pip install ekea

-You can install **ekea** from github code repository if you want to try the latest version.
+You can install **ekea** from the github code repository if you want to try the latest version.

 .. code-block:: bash